 6. Awful good

-Comes from the word queer, but is also another replacement for the word very
+Derived from the word queer, also another word for very

 8. Donkeys Years